Saml415/saml415/README.md

 Here are some ideas to get you started:
-- 📓 You can find my work on my [Portforlio](https://saml415.github.io/react-portfolio/)
+- 📓 You can find my work on my [Portforlio](https://saml415.github.io/portfolio-app/)
-- 🔭 I’m currently working on [react-portfolio](https://github.com/Saml415/react-portfolio)
+- 🔭 I’m currently working on learning Java
-- 🌱 I am familiar with React and Javascript Algorithims
+- 🌱 I am familiar with Full Stack Development
 - 👯 I’m looking to collaborate on Algorithims
 - 💬 Ask me about: What are my skills and what do I prefer to work on.
 - 📫 How to reach me: My email is [bobdoe784@gmail.com](mailto:bobdoe784@gmail.com)